okyntary/tp/docs/UserGuide.md

 ### Finding the title of a reminder: `findr`

-Filters all reminders that match any of the given keywords.
+Filters all reminders that match any of the given keywords, as well as CCAs associated with these reminders.

 Format: `findr FIRST_WORD [SECOND_WORD] ....`